mattsmith24/mattmusic/README.md

 still going with it because I'm learning things about sythesis and DSP as I go and hope to still make something interesting.

-To start with this, try `cargo run arpeggios vibraphone`.
+To start with this, try `cargo run -s arpeggios -i vibraphone`.
 The main.rs file lists a few other built-in songs and instruments.
 I hope to create a YAML file format to use with this or even a Pure Data style interface.